jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 ![](assets/2023-01-05-15-37-37-image.png)

 From deleting the host, the Resources that are going to be deleted are a BMH and a NMStateconfig.
 Also, a Secrete will be deleted.
 This Secret is not under the control of the GitOps (as it can be seen in the image, not out-synch icon, because it is not controlled by ArgoCD).
-Anywayt it will be deleted, because it is referenced from the BMH.
+Anyway, it will be deleted, because it is referenced from the BMH.

 ### Manually delete the Agent object